Sabbath: Judaism

 Shabbat in Judaism is a weekly day of rest observed from sundown on Friday until the appearance of three stars in the sky on Saturday night.
 There are 39 Melakhot, activities prohibited on Shabbat, listed in Tractate Shabbat of the Talmud.
 Customarily, Shabbat is ushered in by lighting candles shortly before sunset, at halakhically calculated times that change weekly and geographically.

-Shabbat is a widely noted hallmark of Jews.
+Shabbat is a widely recognized hallmark of Jewish life.
 Several Shabbats every year are designated as Special Shabbatot, such as Shabbat haGadol before Passover and Shabbat Teshuvah before Yom Kippur.

 While Jews observe Shabbat between Friday at sundown and Saturday at sundown, the classical Reform movement innovated, exemplied by some Reform rabbis such as Samuel Holdheim, who shifted his congregation's Shabbat services to Sundays in imitation of Christians' observance of their sabbath, which takes place on Sunday.
 (Reform Judaism has since abandoned the practice of holding Shabbat services on Sundays.)

 Shabbaton

-In Israel, the term Shabbaton may mean an event or program of education and usually celebration held on Shabbat, or over an entire weekend with the primary focus on Shabbat.
+In Israel, the term Shabbaton may refer to an educational event or program, usually a celebration, held on Shabbat or over an entire weekend, with the primary focus on Shabbat.
 Such events are often organized by youth groups, singles groups, synagogues, schools, social groups, charitable organizations, or family reunions.
 They can be either multi-generational and open to all or limited to a specific group.
-They can be held at a location where a group usually meets or off-site.
+They can be held at a location where a group usually meets or at an off-site location.
 The term "Shabbaton" rather than "retreat" signifies recognition of the importance of Shabbat in the event or program.

 Christianity

-In Eastern Christianity, the Sabbath is considered still to be on Saturday, the seventh day, in remembrance of the Hebrew Sabbath.
+In Eastern Christianity, the Sabbath is still considered to be on Saturday, the seventh day, in remembrance of the Hebrew Sabbath.

 In the Latin Church and most branches of Protestantism, Sunday, traditionally the first day of the week, is called the Lord's Day (Κυριακή), for according to the Gospel, Jesus was executed on Friday and resurrected on Sunday.
 This symbolized the start of a New Creation, and a new and perfect Adam, or a renewal of God's relationship with humanity.
 Communal worship, including the Holy Mysteries, may take place on any day, but a weekly observance of the Resurrection is consistently made on Sunday.
-Western Christianity sometimes refers to the Lord's Day as a "Christian Sabbath," distinct from the Hebrew Sabbath, but related in varying manner.
+Western Christianity sometimes refers to the Lord's Day as a "Christian Sabbath," distinct from the Hebrew Sabbath, though the relationship varies.

 Subbotniks or "Sabbatarians" are a Russian sect categorized as Judaizers that gained particular notoriety for their strict observance of Shabbat.